Length: 32.800 cm

 Status on show with a precious heirloom

 The use of precious metal, the size of the pin and the craftsmanship are clear statements of prestige.
 As a treasured heirloom, the pin has also been carefully repaired.
 Although it is not known where the pin was found, the use of silver and details shared with the few other disc-headed pins suggest that this pin was made in Ireland, possibly in the north.
-This, in turn, reflects access to silver and contact with the Pictish peoples of north-west Britain.
+The silver used to make it was rare in Ireland and probably came from melted-down Roman plate or coins.

 S.M.
 Youngs (ed.), The work of angels: masterpiec (London, The British Museum Press, 1989)